 - Clinical Supervisor

 Clinical supervisors manage the day-to-day operations of medical clinics.
 These supervisors maintain scheduling for clinic employees, delegate tasks, enforce healthcare quality standards, and manage inventory.
-Clinical supervisors may also be in charge of clinical records and patient reports.
+Clinical supervisors may also take charge of clinical records and patient reports.

 Master's Degree in Healthcare Administration

-Many upper-level careers in healthcare management can be obtained with a bachelor's degree and at least five years of experience, but a master's degree in healthcare administration can help graduates enter this upper tier without spending as much time working their way through the ranks.
-This degree also builds the skills necessary to succeed in these higher-pressure positions.
+Many upper-level careers in healthcare management require a bachelor's degree and at least five years of experience, but a master's degree in healthcare administration can help graduates enter this upper tier without spending as much time working their way through the ranks.
+This degree also builds the skills necessary to succeed in challenging management positions.

-Master's degree holders learn to manage large operations and oversee multiple departments at once.
-They must be comfortable working in many fields, including finances and budgeting, contract negotiation, conflict resolution, data collection, and legal compliance.
+Master's degree-holders learn to manage large operations and oversee multiple departments at once.
+They must be comfortable working in many fields, including finance and budgeting, contract negotiation, conflict resolution, data collection, and legal compliance.

 - Director of Managed Care